zulip/zulip/docs/subsystems/notifications.md

     `DELETE /events/{queue_id}` request).
-  * The `receiver_is_off_zulip` check is effectively repeated when event queues are garbage-collected (in `missedmessage_hook`) by looking for whether the queue being garbage-collectee was the only one; this second check solves the hard disconnect problem, resulting in notifications for these hard-disconnect cases usually coming 10 minutes late.
+  * The `receiver_is_off_zulip` check is effectively repeated when event queues are garbage-collected (in `missedmessage_hook`) by looking for whether the queue being garbage-collected was the only one; this second check solves the hard disconnect problem, resulting in notifications for these hard-disconnect cases usually coming 10 minutes late.